-R2CTPO Resolution 2021-XX provides that the governmental entity requesting state and/or federal transportation funds shall be required to match those funds programmed on the project with local funds at the ratio of 10% local funds to 90% state and/or federal funds.
+R2CTPO Resolution 2023-## provides that the governmental entity requesting state and/or federal transportation funds shall be required to match those funds programmed on the project with local funds at the ratio of 10% local funds to 90% state and/or federal funds.
+This match requirement shall not apply to projects on the State Highway System.
 The match shall be by project phase for each programmed phase including feasibility study.
 A non-federal cash match is required for a feasibility study.
 For all other phases, the local match is defined as non-federal cash match and/or in-kind services that advance the project.
 This resolution also reaffirms the R2CTPO's policy that the applying agency (project originator) shall be responsible for any cost overruns encountered on a project funded with state and/or federal transportation funds unless the project is on the state highway system, in which case, the State DOT shall be responsible for any cost overruns.